09 May 2021 by Olga Brighton

-Each country has its own distinct tradition and culture, and Portugal is no exception.
-Its iconic golden beaches, surf, seafood, medieval castles, mountain villages and majestic scenary, Portugal is rightly one of Europe’s most popular travel destinations, it’s a great place to immerse yourself in culture, or just relax on a beach and enjoy the sunshine.
-If you’re planning on visiting, it’s a good idea to get to know the national customs and mentality.
+Each country has its own distinct traditions and culture, and Portugal is no exception.
+Its iconic golden beaches, surf, seafood, medieval castles, mountain villages and majestic scenary, Portugal is rightly one of Europe’s most popular travel destinations.
+Its a perfect place to immerse yourself in culture, or just relax on a beach and enjoy the sunshine.
+If you’re planning on visiting, it’s always a good idea to get to know Portuguese traditions and customs.

 Portugal embraces music from all walks of life and boasts a wide array of national songs, music and dances.
 Among the most popular folk dances are the Fandango, Corridinho, and many more.
 Songs and dances originally came from many regions all over Portugal but they merged to form the versions we see today.
 Wherever you go in Portugal, you will find song and dance, from country fairs in the hinterlands to world-music festivals along the coast to the mournful music of fado in the Alfama.

-Portuguese national clothes are notable for the bright and vivid colours.
-Traditional Portuguese is made up of bouffant skirts made from saia (chequered or striped fabrics) for women, and calsas, short leggings, sombreros, and waistcoats for men.
-Women also sometimes wear a kerchief, but this has a lot of variety depending on which region you’re in.
+Portuguese national clothes are noted for their bright and vivid colours.
+Traditional Portuguese dress consists of bouffant skirts made from saia (chequered or striped fabrics) for women, and calsas, short leggings, sombreros, and waistcoats for men.
+Women also sometimes wear a kerchief, but this varies a lot depending on which region you’re in.

 The traditional Portuguese lifestyle is laid-back and calm.
 A good example of this is the siesta.
-Siesta hours are between 12pm-3pm so don’t be surprised if you find the shops closed in this time because it’s their opportunity to take a break from the heat and sun.
+Siesta hours are between 12pm-3pm so don’t be surprised if you find the shops closed during this time because it’s their opportunity to take a break from the heat and sun.
 By contracts, everyone will still be out and about til late after dark.

 Every region in Portugal has its own unique dish and cuisine, with fresh fish, seafood and meat among the most popular.
 You’ll also find traditional meals like Cozido à Portuguesa (Portuguese stew) and Bacalhau (dried and salted cod) everywhere.
 Beer is also popular in Portugal - Ginjinha, Licor Beirão and Sagres among the best known brands.

-Before you pack your bags, make sure you have the appropriate travel insurance so you can come to Portugal and eat, drink and be merry with complete peace of mind.
+So you can visit Portugal and eat, drink and be merry with complete peace of mind.